TheFirstSeeker/AniDB-File-Filter/README.md

 Reworked video filter to be more efficient (Also fixes odd line marking).

-Chnage 'Presentation Graphic Stream' to 'PGS' to save space.
+Change 'Presentation Graphic Stream' to 'PGS' to save space.

+1.2

+Replaced "Type" subs filter with checkboxes for supplementary tracks (Signs & Songs) and Hard Subs.

+Fixed a bug with "extension" video filter.

 # Screenshots
 ![Filters](https://files.catbox.moe/58toat.png)